Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Problem Setup Methodology

-The equation \eqref{eq physics Constrained Loss momtem} represents a complete momentum residual in the form of a loss function.
-In practice, we possess the target values for the transient term $\partial \mathbf{u}/\partial t \approx \bigtriangleup \mathbf{u}/\bigtriangleup t $, as well as the target values for \textbf{C}, \textbf{A}, and p.
-For example, $\textbf{C} = \mathbf{u}_f$ are directly obtained from the true values at cell center through interpolation, and the same applies for $\mathbf{A}=\mathbf{u}_f\mathbf{u}_f$ and $p$, as their values on the edges and can be obtained from true value interpolation.
-Consequently, we transform the diffusion term into a more concise form, denoted as $\mathbf{D} \cdot \mathbf{n}\bigtriangleup l =\left [ c_x,c_y \right ]^{T}$, which alters the meaning of equation \eqref{eq physics Constrained Loss momtem} to let the model learn a ``compensation term'' that conforms to the momentum equation for the diffusion term.
-Therefore, we introduced an additional first-order accuracy supervision term, $L_{face_U}$ and $L_{face_P}$, for the $C$, $A$, and $p$ variables on the control volume faces, respectively.
+Eq.\eqref{eq physics Constrained Loss momtem} represents a complete momentum residual in the form of a loss function. $\Delta V$ is the cell area, $\mathbf{n}$ is the normal vector pointing outside of the cell at face. $\Delta l$ is the face area or edge length in 2D.
+In practice, we possess the target values for the transient term $\partial \mathbf{u}/\partial t \approx \bigtriangleup \mathbf{u}/\bigtriangleup t $, as well as the target values for \textbf{H}, \textbf{A}, and $p$ on the edge of $G_{cell}$.
+For example, $\textbf{H} = \mathbf{u}_f$ are directly obtained from the solver's solution at the cell center through interpolation, and the same applies for $\mathbf{A}=\mathbf{u}_f\mathbf{u}_f$ and $p$.
+It is worth noting that we transform the diffusion term into a more concise form, denoted as $\mathbf{Q} =\nu \mathbf{D} \cdot \mathbf{n}\bigtriangleup l =\left [ q_x,q_y \right ]^{T}$, which alters the meaning of Eq.\eqref{eq physics Constrained Loss momtem} to let the model learn a compensation term that conforms to the momentum equation for the diffusion term.
+Thus we no longer necessarily need to employ the Green-Gaussian method or least square method\cite{moukalled2016finite} to obtain the cell's gradient.
+To ensure the accurate calculation of the convective term flux and the pressure term flux at the element faces, we also introduced additional supervision terms, $L_{face_\mathbf{u}}$ and $L_{face_P}$ for the $\mathbf{H}$, $\mathbf{A}$, and $p$ variables on the control volume faces respectively.
+The interpolation process mentioned above can be implemented by a simple geometric averaging method to interpolate variables at grid vertices or cell centers to the face center.
+Although this inevitably introduces additional errors, $\bigtriangleup \mathbf{u}_k$ can be a high-precision variable.
+Therefore, Eq.\eqref{eq physics Constrained Loss momtem} can ensure that the compensation term correctly satisfies the momentum equation.

-Essentially, this involves interpolating the values of velocity ($\mathbf{u}$) and pressure ($p$) computed by the solver at the cell center to the faces using center difference method.
-Since $\bigtriangleup \mathbf{u}$ represents a higher-order accuracy, the purpose of \eqref{eq physics Constrained Loss momtem} is to enable the model to learn a high-order correction term such that when added together with the integral of $A$ and $P$ at a certain control volume, it becomes the proper right-hand side of the momentum equation.